Winter garden with birdhouse, birds, hedgehog, frost, and festive greenery.

 A winter garden scene featuring a shallow bird bath filled with fresh water, surrounded by frosty soil and evergreen plants.
 Sparrows and robins are nearby with a light snowy background.

-3. Offer Fresh Water
+3. Offer Fresh, Unfrozen Water

 4. Plant for Winter Wildlife